-University of the West of England researchers, working with partners in India, said carvacrol, which contains potent anti-fungal and anti-bacterial properties, has a range of medicinal uses.
+The University of the West of England researchers, working with partners in India, said carvacrol, which contains potent anti-fungal and anti-bacterial properties, has a range of medicinal uses.
 It can sterilise septic water, kill giardia, treat fungal infections such as candida and is considered a natural rival to pharmaceutical antibiotics such as streptomycin and penicillin in its ability to eliminate microbes.
-At SGS tests found that Himalayan oregano oil was more effective at killing Methicillin Resistant Staphylococcus Aureus (MRSA) than 18 antibiotics .
+At SGS tests found that Himalayan oregano oil was more effective at killing Methicillin-Resistant Staphylococcus Aureus (MRSA) than 18 antibiotics.
 Preliminary research into the oil found that tiny doses are capable of wiping out fungi and bacteria, including MRSA. www.medicalnewstoday.com...130620.php

-Oregano oil can be used topically in carrier oil such as coconut oil or olive oil or can be taken in a drink such as coconut milk, milk or juice.
+Oregano oil can be applied topically when mixed with a carrier oil such as coconut oil or olive oil or mixed with drink such as a coconut milk, milk or juice.
 It has a very strong flavour due to its potency so is best followed with a further drink to prevent burning to the throat/mouth.

 For Urinary Tract Infections it is suggested to take:

-Take 3-4 drops of oregano oil with a glass of milk or milk substitute 3 times a day for 3 days.
+Take 3-4 drops of oregano oil with a glass of milk or milk substitute three times a day for three days.

 Oregano oil is considered a “hot” oil that can give a temporary burning sensation.
 If you choose to use Oregano oil “neat” (undiluted) apply it with a Q-tip and do not spread it beyond the affected area.
 Swallow it in a carrier liquid such as milk or milk substitute.

-Wild Oregano is more usually diluted in oil ( a carrier oil) so that it can be easily massaged in to the affected area.
+Dilute Oregano Oil in oil ( a carrier oil) before being massaged into the affected area.
 Common carrier oils include coconut oil and olive oil.

 Oregano Oil is a natural product with few side effects.
-However, it is recommended that you do not use this: for children, if you are pregnant or breast-feeding, if you are allergic to Lamiaceae family plants, if you are taking blood thinners (e.g. warfarin) or are about to have surgery (stop taking 2 weeks before).
+However, is not recommended for children, if you are pregnant or breastfeeding, if you are allergic to Lamiaceae family plants, if you are taking blood thinners (e.g. warfarin) or are about to have surgery (stop taking two weeks before).

-Oregano oil, if taken regularly, is best used for 2 weeks with a few days off before recommencing.
+Oregano oil, if taken regularly, is best used for two weeks with a few days off before recommencing.